naugtur/xhr/README.md

 Your callback will be called once with the arguments
     ( [`Error`][5], `response` , `body` ) where response is a
-    response object containing { statusCode, body } and other properties of the XHR request and body will be either [`xhr.response`][6], [`xhr.responseText`][7] or
+    response object containing { statusCode, body } and body will be either [`xhr.response`][6], [`xhr.responseText`][7] or
     [`xhr.responseXML`][8] depending on the request type.